cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 [Drupal](https://drupal.org) has been a popular PHP-based framework for content-management systems and web applications.
 It was not written as a cloud-native framework, so it takes a bit of tweaking to run on cloud.gov, or any other Cloud Foundry implementation.
 If you're on a _greenfield_ project you may want to consider other PHP frameworks, but if you're going forward with Drupal then this guide will get you there.

 This guide is written for [cloud.gov](https://cloud.gov/) users, but will work for any Cloud Foundry site.
-Just replace the specifics for `aws-rds` and `s3` with your site equivalents and everything should just work.
+Just replace the specifics for `aws-rds` (mysql) and `s3` (s3 bucket) with your site equivalents and everything should just work.

 ## Quickstart